ikhorn/plget/README.md

 rtt, tx-lat.
 Also if no worries about printing progress bar while measurements, the -o "rt_print" can be set.

+To get plots and histograms for measured data just run from plget_plot:

+:~# plgist file_with plget_stdout

 # EXAMPLES

 ## RX LATENCY EXAMPLES